sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-phase0_prep_work.md

 <pic of XT60 connector in helping hands;>

 4. Insert the exposed strands of the red wire into the positive (+) pin of the XT60 connector.
 If several extraneous strands lie outside the pin, then twist the wire in your fingers - this will get the strands to curl into the pin.
-Once sure that nearly all exposed strands are in the pin,
+Once sure that nearly all exposed strands are in the pin, attach the other alligator clip to the wire.

 <pic of red wire in + pin;>

-5.
+5. Use a soldering iron to heat the top-side of the wire.
+Melt a pool of solder onto the wire.
+Once a good-sized pool has formed, stop feeding solder into the pool.
+Then drag and smooth the pool of solder onto

 2. Follow this [guide](http://www.mindsensors.com/blog/how-to/tutorial-soldering-xt60-connectors) on creating an XT60 connector cable.